-The Hyundai Ioniq 5 was first revealed to the world on February 23, 2021 and I have been eagerly anticipating its arrival here in North America.
-It has been on sale in Korea and other markets since mid-2021, however, first Ioniq 5’s started arriving in North America in December 2021.
+The Hyundai Ioniq 5 was first revealed to the world on February 23, 2021, and I have eagerly anticipated its arrival here in North America.
+It has been on sale in Korea and other markets since mid-2021; however, the first Ioniq 5’s started arriving in North America in December 2021.

 I absolutely loved the styling on the Ioniq 5 from the first time I saw it.
-I know this is a subjective matter, but everyone I’ve talked to has really liked the bold styling direction Hyundai went with, rather than giving us another aerodynamic blob of an electric car.
-I liked the styling so much that I actually put down a deposit to purchase one of these vehicles, before even setting foot in it or even seeing it in person.
+I know this is subjective, but everyone I’ve talked to has liked the bold styling direction Hyundai went with rather than giving us another aerodynamic blob of an electric car.
+I liked the styling so much that I put down a deposit to purchase one of these vehicles before even setting foot in it or even seeing it in person.

 After spending a week with the 2022 Ioniq 5, did I make the right choice by putting down a deposit?
 Is the Hyundai Ioniq 5 a good car?
 Keep reading and I’ll tell you my thoughts on the all-electric Ioniq 5.